 Another example of this phenomenon can be seen in the skeuomorphic pilasters with fictive capitals on the exterior of an anonymous brick-built tomb at Aror in Sindh.
 The form of the capitals is identical to the ones seen in Hindu temple architecture, and used in the spolia and spolia-style mosques built under Ghurid and later patronage across northern India.
 The inclusion of this motif on a brick tomb indicates the rich mix of styles, techniques and craftsmen in the region, and the complex interplay of different regional and cultural traditions in the twelfth and thirteenth centuries.

-Sulṭān Ghāri
+Sultan Ghari Tomb

 The final structure to be examined is a tomb complex.
-Located south of Delhi, eight kilometres from the Qutb Minar, is the tomb of Sulṭān Ghāri, dated to 1231.
-It is the earliest monumental Muslim tomb in India and features what appears to be the earliest use of the octagon in the architecture of Muslim India,l although octagonal-plan tombs occur earlier in Ghurid and Ghaznavid controlled territories to the north, including one in Bust.
+Located south of Delhi, eight kilometres from the Qutb Minar, is the tomb of Sultan Ghari, dated to 629/1231.
+It is the earliest monumental Muslim tomb in India and features what appears to be the earliest use of the octagon in the architecture of Muslim India, although octagonal-plan tombs occur earlier in Ghurid and Ghaznavid controlled territories to the north, including one in Bust.
 The octagonal tomb in Delhi is sunken into the ground, with a flat roof, and limited monumentality (figure 6), especially in the light of what was to come later in India, and the scale of earlier royal Muslim tombs further north, such as that of Sultan Sanjar in Merv.
 Although there is no superstructure, the sunken octagonal form of the tomb corresponds closely with that of many of the Seljuq tomb towers across Iran and Anatolia.